About Colonsay

 Although small, Colonsay has an impressive range of amenities for use.
 See the linked websites where available for opening hours and further details.

-• The Colonsay General Store - The shop has an excellent range of goods including fresh, locally produced meat and seafood.
+- The Island Shop — The shop has an excellent range of goods including fresh, locally produced meat and seafood.
 Additionally, a delivery service is offered so your shopping can be waiting for you at the cottage when you arrive.

-• The Colonsay Hotel - The hotel offers a welcoming, rustically themed bar stocking a range of malt whiskies, ales, locally produced Colonsay beer and gin.
+- The Colonsay Hotel — The hotel offers a welcoming, rustically themed bar stocking a range of malt whiskies, ales and locally produced Colonsay gin.
 Additionally, the adjoining restaurant offers a range of meals using locally sourced seafood, Scottish lamb, beef and pork.

 Activities